 The Student Health Center at NYU Long Island School of Medicine is a full-service clinic that addresses the medical and behavioral health needs of all matriculated students.
-We provide primary care, and behavioral health and wellness resources.
-Urgent care services and emergency medical care are provided at NYU Winthrop Hospital.
+We provide primary care, behavioral health, and wellness resources.
+Urgent care services and emergency medical care are provided at NYU Langone Hospital—Long Island.

 Care is available by appointment, and all services except certain immunizations are provided free of charge.
 Our medical services include the following:

 - care for occupational exposures, infections, and environmental hazards

 - coordination of outside care and referrals, including travel health services and recommended immunizations through the travel clinic

 Our hours are Monday, Wednesday, Thursday, Friday, 8:00AM to 4:00PM, and Tuesday, 10:00AM to 6:00PM, by appointment only.
 You may request to be excused from classes or clinical activities to access health services.
 If you require an excused absence from a mandatory curricular activity, please contact the Office of Students and Diversity.

 If you’re experiencing a life-threatening emergency outside of our clinic hours, call emergency services (911) or go to the nearest hospital emergency room and notify us of your treatment as soon as possible.
 NYU Langone Hospital—Long Island’s Emergency Care Services are available 24 hours a day, 7 days a week.